ibm-cloud-docs/openshift/openshift_network_policy.md

   ```
   {: pre}

-4. **OpenShift version 3.11 clusters only**: Set up private host endpoints for your worker nodes.
+4. **{{site.data.keyword.openshiftshort}} version 3.11 clusters only**: Set up private host endpoints for your worker nodes.
 When your worker nodes have private host endpoints, the policies that you apply can target the worker node private interface (eth0) and the pod network of a cluster.
   1. Open the `generic-privatehostendpoint.yaml` policy.
   2. Replace `<worker_name>` with the name of a worker node.
     <p class="note">Some worker nodes must follow a different naming structure for Calico policies.
 You must use the name that is returned when you run `calicoctl get nodes --config=<filepath>/calicoctl.cfg`.</p>